jabulilendimande/jabulilendimande/README.md

 - 👋 Hi, I’m @jabulilendimande
+-  I am a female

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 A student in BSc Computer Science with Information Technology at UKZN
 -  I have done the following languages